-The MA programme provides students with a comprehensive understanding of international conflict.
-It aims to melt together theory and practice, providing advanced engagement with the theoretical and philosophical aspects of the subject as well as training in the investigation and analysis of specific cases of conflict.
-It enables students to engage critically with the application of social and political theory in developing an understanding of the origins, dynamics, and resolution of international and transnational conflict and political violence.
+Our MA programme provides you with a comprehensive understanding of international conflict.
+It aims to combine theory and practice, providing advanced engagement with the theoretical and philosophical aspects of the subject as well as training in the investigation and analysis of specific cases of conflict.
+It enables you to engage critically with the application of social and political theory in developing an understanding of the origins, dynamics and resolution of international and transnational conflict and political violence.

-Students specialising in this field emerge with advanced knowledge of the intellectual tools necessary for the understanding of late modern conflict and political violence and the capacity to utilise these in innovative thinking relating to the specific issue areas confronting global society in the present era.
+After specialising in this field you emerge with advanced knowledge of the intellectual tools necessary for the understanding of late modern conflict and political violence, and the capacity to utilise these in innovative thinking relating to the specific issue areas confronting global society in the present era.

-The International Conflict Studies Programme Director is the head of the Centre for International Relations, one of the research centres in the Department of War Studies.
+The programme director is the head of the Centre for International Relations, one of the research centres in the Department of War Studies.

-The MA in International Conflict Studies provides students with advanced knowledge of the theoretical, conceptual, and methodological perspectives and debates relating to the study of international conflict.
+Our MA in International Conflict Studies provides you with advanced knowledge of the theoretical, conceptual and methodological perspectives and debates relating to the study of international conflict.

-A compulsory core Module: The Global Governance of Conflict and Security: Theories and Methods - 40 credits (Terms 1 and 2).
-The module develops an interdisciplinary to the study of conflict combined with a strong grounding in International relations debates.
+A compulsory core module: The Global Governance of Conflict and Security: Theories and Methods (40 credits).
+This module develops an interdisciplinary approach to the study of conflict combined with a strong grounding in international relations debates.
 It is based on analytical and methods training specifically for the study of conflict, security and their global governance.

 Optional modules chosen from a range of possibilities (80 credits in total).
-Please see a list of typical options below.
 Please note that NOT ALL MODULES ARE AVAILABLE in any given year

-The dissertation counts for 60 credits (3/9) and the compulsory and optional modules count for 120 credits (6/9) in total.
-The dissertation is to be written in the summer term.
-You may choose your own topic but it must fall within the remit of your programme of study and must be approved by a member of staff.
+The dissertation counts for 60 credits and the compulsory and optional modules count for 120 credits in total.
+You may choose your own topic for the dissertation but it must fall within the remit of your programme of study and must be approved by a member of staff.
 Part-time students are advised to take the compulsory module in the first year of study.
-If students are unsuccessful in any element of the MA programme there is an opportunity to retake it in the following year.
+If you are unsuccessful in any element of the MA programme there is an opportunity to retake it the following year.